chaffybird56/Foresight/README.md

 - Simple **Weibull** fit for failure-time data to estimate hazard and remaining useful life (RUL)
 - A minimal **Flask** dashboard that renders charts from CSV inputs

-> Uses only mock/public data and generic logic—safe for GitHub portfolios.
+> Uses only mock/public data and generic logic

 ## Quickstart
 ```bash